 $$$$ (36 of 139 countries)

 6.45% (2021 est.)

-Any employer who has more than 30 employees needs to have their employees that perform work besides regular working hours report to the local competent authority for record.
+Any employer with more than 30 employees needs to have their employees that perform work besides regular working hours report to the local competent authority for record.

 The distribution of regular working hours to other workdays in four weeks should not exceed two hours a day:

-There is no statutory provision for probation or trial period in the Labor Standards Act, however, a three months probation is generally followed.
+There is no statutory provision for probation or trial period in the Labor Standards Act, however, a three-month probation is generally followed.

 The employer must serve a notice to the worker as per the following:

 |Job Duration||Notice Period|

 |More than 3 months but less than 1 year||10 days|